Arbikie distillery

-Arbikie distillery is a scotch whisky, vodka and gin distillery in Inverkeilor, Angus, Scotland.
+Arbikie Distilling Limited, trading as Arbikie Distillery, is a scotch whisky, vodka and gin distillery in Inverkeilor, Angus, Scotland.

 History

-The distillery was built in 2013 on the Arbikie Higland Estate, a 2,000 acre farm owned by the Stirling family for four generations.
+The distillery was built in 2013 on the Arbikie Highland Estate, a 2,000 acre farm owned by the Stirling family for four generations.
 There are earlier records of whisky production on the estate that date to 1794.
 The distillery is owned by Stirling brothers John, Iain and David.

 Production uses barley and potatoes from the estate farm.
 Overall, it is stated that 90% of all raw materials in the production process come from the farm.

 In August 2021, the distillery began an agreement with the company EcoSpirits for distribution, to reduce the carbon emissions associated with packaging and distribution.

 In December 2021, the distillery was granted £3 million through the Green Distilleries Competition to create a new hydrogen power plant at the distillery.

-A new experience visitor centre is due to open in Spring 2022.
+A new experience visitor centre opened in May 2022.